 Not just GMO moth

-Oxitec has also conducted trials with GMO mosquitoes in the Cayman Islands, Brazil, Panama and Malaysia.
+Oxitec also conducted tests with GMO mosquitoes in the Cayman Islands, Brazil, Panama and Malaysia.
 A second test is now underway in Brazil and Oxitec hopes to get the green light for a test in the United States as well.

 References: Frontiers in Bioengineering and Biotechnology, DOI: 10.3389 / fbioe.2019.00482